javalosr2004/PolyChats/user_stories.md

 - If a student enters a wrong username, it will display a message that an account with this username does not exists.
 - If a student enters the wrong pin it will alert of the error and ask them to try again.
+- If a student attempts to register with a username that is taken it should display a message and ask them to pick another username
 - If a student attempts to make an empty post, it will dipaly and error message and tell a post requires a body.